Get out your shopping list—it's time for another round of Beauty Products Worth Buying This Month!

 I am a devoted and loyal user of Bioderma micellar water, and not a day goes by when I'm not dipping a Q-tip or soaking a cotton pad in the original Sensibio H2O to touch up or remove my makeup.
 But, now I've got another option: Hydrabio H2O, which is a formulated specifically for dehydrated and sensitive skin.
 So it's going to be even gentler than the Sensibio.
 This is alcohol-free, soap-free and paraben-free, and requires no rinsing.
 No difference in efficacy!

-13. Formula X Nail Polish Remover
+Formula X Delete All 5-Finger Nail Polish Remover

 I've already devoted an entire post to profess my love for Formula X Delete All, which I've decided is the best nail polish remover of all time.
 A quick recap: It's a jar filled with a remover-soaked sponge, with holes for your fingers.
 Dip in your tips in—all five at once!—and within seconds, all your polish is gone.
 Nothing does the job faster.
 I'm changing my polish far more often because of this.